-1. Preserving Evidence.
-It is important to preserve all evidence, including but not limited to physical evidence, text messages, social media, photographs, and security video in any

-- 2. Confidentiality.
+- 1. Preserving Evidence.
+It is important to preserve all evidence, including but not limited to physical evidence, text messages, social media, photographs, and security video in any way related to an allegation of sexual assault or misconduct, stalking, domestic violence, dating violence, retaliation, or request for a protective order. - 2.
+Confidentiality.
 The College uses best efforts to protect the confidentiality of the identity and allegations involved in a report, including keeping all records confidential to the extent permissible by law.
 Information regarding reports of alleged violations, and any investigation or review of those reports, including sanctioning determinations, will be shared among College officials with a legitimate educational interest or with external individuals or entities only on a need-to-know basis and only as permitted by College policy and applicable law.
 The College will be required to disclose the Complainant's name, statements and allegations to the Respondent.
 The College may choose to comment publicly, in writing or otherwise, to the extent permitted by law, regarding the decision reached if, in the judgment of the College, the best interests of the community would be served by such a disclosure.
 If possible and appropriate, the anonymity of the student(s) involved will be protected. - 3.
 Counseling, Health and Mental Health Services.
 Counseling, health and mental health support services are available on campus and/or in the area and both the Respondent and the Complainant shall be provided with information to access available services.
 A list of such services is below in the Appendix to this procedure. - 4.
 Law Enforcement.
 The complainant has the right to contact, and file a criminal complaint with, the police.
 A list of such authorities is below in the Appendix.
 The police can advise and assist with the Complainant's option to request from a court that a temporary or permanent restraining order, or other protection or no-contact order be issued against an alleged offender. - 5.
 Victim Advocacy and Legal Assistance Services.
 Victim advocacy and legal assistance services are also available.
 A list of such services is below in the Appendix. - 6.
 Financial Aid and Visa and Immigration Assistance.
 Information regarding student financial aid issues may be obtained from the College's Financial Aid Office.
 International students may obtain information regarding visa and immigration issues from the College's Designated School Official.
 A listing of contacts at each college are included in the Appendix below. - F. Investigations